Geethaanjali: Plot

 It is believed that Anjali's twin sister Geetha has committed suicide.
 Anjali is betrothed to Anoop, a member of a prominent family who works in Mumbai.
 When her mother falls from a terrace and is bedridden paralysed, Anjali and Anoop go to her house in Arackal, Kerala.
 Once there, Geetha's spirit begins to haunt Anjali, which disturbs her a lot.
 Within days, a series of horrifying incidents occur.
 Anoop contacts Nakulan; in order to reach Dr. Sunny Joseph.
 Sunny eventually arrives from Machu Picchu to treat Anjali and to help her out of her crisis.

 Since everyone believes the house to be haunted, the family buys a new house.
 The future owner of the house Vasu claims that he had seen Geetha in a car and wrote down the number on a file.
 He says that he could give it to them the next day, but he gets a phone call from Geetha's spirit asking him to meet her in the church next morning.
 He goes there and calls Sunny for help, but gets killed before Sunny could help him.
 Sunny then spots a car driving out of the church and follows it, but the killer already got out of the car before Sunny could spot him.
 Anjali tells Sunny that Geetha had committed suicide after she learned that Anjali and Anoop loved each other.
 Sunny then seeks help from Kadalikkattu Thirumeni who too discovered that Anjali was possessed by Geetha's ghost.

 Gruesome events follow, including the death of Thambichayan, a caretaker at Arakal.
 Sunny tells everyone that the ghost haunting Anjali is just a psychological effect and not real.
 For some reason, he tries to postpone the marriage, but in vain.
 Anoop assumes that Sunny is trying to separate Anjali from him, and thus Anoop drives Sunny out of the house.
 It is then that he sees the death of Thambichayan who was caught in a fire from a cottage.
 On their engagement day, Sunny grabs Anoop and shoves him into his car.
-He drives to a small graveyard and tells Anoop that the so-called Anjali is actually Geetha, who has criminal intentions.
+He drives to a small graveyard and tells Anoop that Anjali is actually Geetha, who has criminal intentions.